ngnatk/sample-developer-environment/README.md

 3. Access VS Code through the provided CloudFormation output URL
 4. Get your password from AWS Secrets Manager (link in outputs)
 5. Click *File* > *Open Folder* and navigate to `/home/ec2-user/my-workspace`.
 This is the git/S3 initialized project directory
-6. Start developing in the `dev` directory
-7. Copy tested code to `release` to trigger automated deployment
+6. Test code in `dev`, copy to `release`, commit and push to trigger deployment

 ## Configuration Options